Jadwiga of Poland: Accession negotiations (1382–1384)

 Jadwiga's sister, Mary, was crowned king of Hungary five days after their father's death.
 With the ceremony, their ambitious mother secured the right to govern Hungary on her twelve-year-old daughter's behalf instead of Mary's fiancé, Sigismund.
-Sigismund could not be present at Mary's coronation, because Louis had sent him to Poland to crush a rebellion.
-After he learnt of Louis's death, he adopted the title "Lord of the Kingdom of Poland", demanding oaths of loyalty from the towns in Lesser Poland.
-On 25 November, the nobles of Greater Poland assembled at Radomsko and decided to obey nobody but the daughter of the late king as she would settle in Poland.
+Sigismund could not be present at Mary's coronation, because Louis I had sent him to Poland to crush a rebellion.
+After he learnt of Louis I's death, he adopted the title "Lord of the Kingdom of Poland", demanding oaths of loyalty from the towns in Lesser Poland.
+On 25 November, the nobles of Greater Poland assembled at Radomsko and decided to obey nobody but the daughter of the late king, as she would settle in Poland.
 On their initiative, the noblemen of Lesser Poland passed a similar agreement in Wiślica on 12 December.
 Queen Elizabeth sent her envoys to the assembled lords and forbade them to swear an oath of loyalty to anyone other than one of her daughters, thus invalidating the oath of loyalty that the Polish noblemen had sworn to Sigismund on the late King Louis's demand.

 Both Elizabeth's daughters had been engaged to foreign princes (Sigismund and William, respectively) unpopular in Poland.
 Polish lords who were opposed to a foreign monarch regarded the members of the Piast dynasty as possible candidates to the Polish throne.
 Queen Elizabeth's uncle Władysław the White had already attempted to seize Poland during Louis's reign.
 However, he had taken monastic vows and settled in a Benedictine abbey in Dijon in Burgundy.
-Antipope Clement VII, whom King Louis had refused to recognize against Pope Urban VI, released Władysław from his vows, but he did not leave his monastery.
+Antipope Clement VII, whom King Louis I had refused to recognise against Pope Urban VI, released Władysław II from his vows, but he did not leave his monastery.
 Meanwhile, Siemowit IV, Duke of Masovia, appeared as a more ambitious candidate.
 He was especially popular among the nobility and townspeople of Greater Poland.

 Queen Elizabeth's representatives released the Poles from their oath of fidelity that their representatives had sworn to Mary at an assembly in Sieradz in February 1383.
 The envoys also announced that she was willing to send Jadwiga to be crowned instead, on condition that she return to Buda after her coronation to live there until her twelfth birthday.
-The Polish lords accepted the proposal, but they soon realized that thereby the interregnum would be extended by a further three years.
+The Polish lords accepted the proposal, but they soon realised that thereby the interregnum would be extended by a further three years.
 At a new meeting in Sieradz, most noblemen were ready to elect Siemowit of Masovia king on 28 March.
 They proposed that Siemowit should marry Jadwiga.
-A member of the influential Tęczyński family, Jan, convinced them to postpone Siemowit's election.
+A member of the influential Tęczyński family, Jan Tęczyński, convinced them to postpone Siemowit's election.
 The noblemen agreed to wait for Jadwiga until 10 May, stipulating that she was to live in Poland after her coronation.
 They also demanded that Dobrzyń and Gniewków (two fiefdoms which her father had granted to Vladislaus II of Opole), and "Ruthenia" (that had passed to Hungary in accordance with a previous treaty) be restored to the Polish Crown.